Focus and specialisations

 Focusing on urban governance and development, the IHS PhD programme addresses the social, economic and physical challenges cities face in today’s rapidly changing world.
 More people live and work in cities than ever before.
 We need to understand and analyse the newly arising challenges and issues in order to improve the quality of life in cities all around the globe.

-The PhD programme consists of six different pillars (thematic areas), providing a wide variety of possibilities to conduct PhD research.
+The PhD programme consists of seven different pillars (thematic areas), providing a wide variety of possibilities to conduct PhD research.

 Urban Environment, Sustainability and Climate Change focuses on analysing complex environmental challenges from a city’s perspective and investigating what strategies, approaches, and tools can contribute to sustainable and resilient urban development.
 Read more here.

 Urban Competitiveness and Resilience: analyses which factors determine a city’s socio-economic success compared to other cities and regions.
 Interest in issues of economic growth, distribution and sustainability.
 Welcomes multi-disciplinary studies related to a variety of topics in urban economics such as competitiveness, economic resilience, transitions towards sustainable economic development, poverty, inequality, innovation, informal economic development and economic policies.
 Read more here.

 Urban Housing, Equity and Social Justice: deals with the concept of equity in the housing process.
 Explores housing principles of affordability, accessibility, availability, acceptability and adaptability, in the creation of sustainable housing approaches that foster social, economic and spatial integration and inclusion.
 While looking at social justice, this specialization critically reflects upon these approaches in relation to housing rights, social/low-cost housing, slum upgrading and resettlement.
 Read more here.

 Urban Land Governance for Sustainable Development: adopts a governance approach to urban and peri-urban land, water and natural resources.
 There are three inter-related focal areas: 1) understanding the legal framework of land and the institutions that govern land development, formal and informal regulations, as well as public and private actors; 2) key land market instruments and how they affect land use and land markets, and help governments increase revenues; and 3) the sustainable use and management of urban land, water and natural resources.
 Read more here